 Some details that can vary include the pipeline, extra copies of the registers to support implementation details like hardware multithreading support and out of order execution, branch prediction and variations in the memory hierarchy.
-All these variations are below the level of the ISA because they are hidden (other than performance impacts) from anything assuming the ISA as a given.
+All these variations are below the level of the ISA because they are hidden (other than performance impacts) from user-level code.

-One area that is not obvious to the user (even a compiler writer) that is hard to change in practice is hardware support for VM.
+One area that is not obvious to the user (even a compiler writer) that is hard to change in practice is hardware support for virtual memory (VM).
 If this changes, unless the old approach is maintained for backward compatibility, every operating system using the new design will need to be modified, since hardware support for VM is tightly integrated into the software side of VM implementation.